rose620/Legos_Project/README.md

 # Legos_Project
-Utilize Pandas in Python to analyze data on 67 years of Legosets
+Utilize Pandas in Python to analyze data on 67 years of Legosets as part of Data Camp projects